TerryAckee/TonDigitStream/README.md

  ## successfuly and safely achieving what ever outcome, change, effect, advancement is required and or requested in a real time, securely deploying my own code into peer code for first time while in real time recording

- maintaining fully operational and functional peer code without breaks during

- encountering these mistakes for the first time

-resolving them safely and successfuly performing and my operation and achieving the necessary result I missed on the first attempt to inject my code and access other peer stored variables at the same time

-[I stated in the beginning @ I should see the coordinates lose the curve in them from the original peer code in the gif -which they did- and switch directions to start moving from left to right again <-

-## Successfuly Correcting the [noncritical code adjustment issue in my first operation during the initial deployment] shows that I didn't cheat and already know the answer!
 The code ran successfuly with no breaks upon deployment the error was that only 1 of the 2 new deployment results I stated would be deployed was successfully prooduced when the code ran!

 detail: The coordinates stopped curving there path as they moved but didn't switch directions again from right to left.